 Quick Hacks Saved the Day!

-Luckily, one of these plunger-less techniques will work to dissolve toilet paper clog problems.
+Luckily, one of these plunger-less techniques will dissolve toilet paper clog problems.
 Just remember to exercise caution with chemical methods and always supervise children.
-Whether you scored yourself an emergency win with a wire hanger or the blockage defeated your last-ditch baking soda fuse, take comfort in the fact that relief is only a call away.
+Whether you scored yourself an emergency win with a wire hanger or the blockage defeated your last-ditch baking soda fuse, take comfort that relief is only a call away.

 Fixed Today specialises in all types of professional plumbing and toilet drain repairs.
 But our expertise doesn’t stop at unclogging drains - we can also inspect your home’s entire plumbing system, address maintenance issues, and install accessible backups like supply line valves.

-When the need arises to call in a true professional, Fixed Today’s highly trained plumbers have the know-how and specialised equipment to clear even the toughest drainage nightmares, getting your toilet up and running as well as new.
+When the need arises to call in a true professional, Fixed Today’s highly trained plumbers have the know-how and specialised equipment to clear even the toughest drainage nightmares, getting your toilet up and running and new.
 Don’t hesitate to contact us for all your plumbing needs, big or small.
 Your home’s well-being is our priority.